awsdocs/aws-cloudhsm-user-guide/doc_source/quorum-authentication-crypto-officers.md

 1. [Perform the HSM user management operation](#quorum-crypto-officers-use-token)\.

 If you have not yet configured the HSM for quorum authentication for COs, do that now\.
-For more information, see [First Time Setup for Crypto Officers](quorum-authentication-crypto-officers-first-time-setup.md)\.
+For more information, see [First time setup](quorum-authentication-crypto-officers-first-time-setup.md)\.

-## Get a Quorum Token<a name="quorum-crypto-officers-get-token"></a>
+## Get a quorum token<a name="quorum-crypto-officers-get-token"></a>

 First the CO must use the cloudhsm\_mgmt\_util command line tool to request a *quorum token*\.